One of the best okra recipes out there! Simply sautéed with jalapeño, nuts, tomatoes & garlic, okra becomes an addictive

 - 2 tablespoons toasted walnuts, roughly chopped

-- small handful of cherry tomatoes, cut in half
+- Small handful cherry tomatoes, cut in half

 - ¼ cup sherry vinegar

 - 1 tablespoon butter

 - Heat the olive oil in a medium skillet.
-When your pan is really hot, add the okra and sauté until they start to turn brown.
+When your pan is really hot, add the okra and sauté until it starts to turn brown.
 Add a few pinches of salt.

-- Add shallots and jalapeños; sauté for 1 minute, turning down the heat as needed.
+- Add the shallots and jalapeños; sauté for 1 minute, turning down the heat as needed.
 Add the garlic, sauté for 30 seconds.
-Add walnuts and tomatoes, and toss to incorporate.
+Add the walnuts and tomatoes, and toss to incorporate.